Setting up your finances for retirement

-For medical professionals, setting up a self-managed super fund (SMSF) can often end up in the ‘too-hard’ basket.
+For medical professionals, setting up an SMSF can often end up in the ‘too-hard’ basket.
 There seems to be an enormous amount of paperwork that has to be taken care of, especially in comparison to the old ‘set-and-forget’ days.
 And it’s hard to even know where to start.

 An SMSF is a type of trust, set up and maintained for the sole purpose of providing retirement benefits to its members.
 There are also great advantages having an SMSF if you’re a doctor, dentist or vet.
 Especially if you run or plan to run your own practice.
 The nature of your career means you’re likely to be in the same spot for a long time.
 It makes sense that all the rent your practice pays for its rooms should be going into your retirement fund - not someone else’s.
 And there may be tax benefits for you if you purchase business assets through the fund.

 Although there are some tricky aspects to setting up an SMSF, it doesn’t have to be complicated to run one.
 Follow these six tips to get yourself up and running and in control of your financial future.

 You are going to need professional advice before you set up your SMSF - if your SMSF is not set up properly, it may cause significant issues in the future.
 You’ll need the help of an accountant, possibly a lawyer and an auditor.
 Your accountant will be your primary contact here—he or she will have done all this before, and will have standard templates they can work with for all the necessary paperwork.

 If you don’t have an accountant, you always have the option of appointing a specialist SMSF administrator to take care of record keeping, member statements, financial accounts and the fund’s annual return.
 If you enjoy paperwork and doing your own taxes, you can probably do all that record keeping yourself.
 But it’s still a good idea to get your accountant to help set up everything.